rotki/rotki/docs/api.rst

       Host: localhost:5042
       Content-Type: application/json;charset=UTF-8

-      {"name": "kraken", "api_key": "ddddd", "api_secret": "ffffff", "passphrase": "secret"}
+      {"name": "my kraken key", "location": "kraken", "api_key": "ddddd", "api_secret": "ffffff", "passphrase": "secret"}

+   :reqjson string name: A name to give to this exchange's key
-   :reqjson string name: The name of the exchange to setup
+   :reqjson string location: The location of the exchange to setup
    :reqjson string api_key: The api key with which to setup the exchange
    :reqjson string api_secret: The api secret with which to setup the exchange
    :reqjson string passphrase: An optional passphrase, only for exchanges, like coinbase pro, which need a passphrase.